POOL RESURFACING IN CHANDLER

 - BeadCrete and Hydrazzo

 Chandler Pool Resurfacing – For the Diamond Brite finishes, there are a variety of color options to choose from including Aqua Quartz, Super Blue, and Cool Blue.
 Aside from the attractiveness of this finish, Diamond Brite is also known to be durable, lasting up to 12 years or more before starting to fade and lose its luster.
 Maintenance of this finish is also fairly inexpensive, involving an acid wash every five years.
 The cost for Diamond Brite finish can range from $5,000 to $10,000 depending on the color choice.
-It is recommended to choose lighter colors that are more durable.
+It’s recommended to choose lighter colors that are more durable.

 The Pebble Aggregate finish offers one of the most natural finishes among the three choices.
 It has a darker appearance than the other finishes.
 Some of the popular variations for Pebble Aggregate include PebbleTec, PebbleSheen.
 Color options such as Slate Blue, Black Marble, Tropical Breeze, Seafoam Green, and Soft White are the most popular among our clients.

 Glass tiles are considered one of the most expensive among all finishes but they can create a spectacular effect on your pool, giving it a high-class appearance.
 Usually, glass tiles are placed as highlights on portions of the pool like the steps or the waterline.
-However, some homeowners choose to have their entire pool resurfaced with glass tiles which can be as expensive as constructing a new pool.
+Some homeowners choose to have their entire pool resurfaced with glass tiles which can be as expensive as constructing a new pool.
 Generally speaking, the cost of glass tiles is $30 to $50 per square foot of glass.
-Although being quite expensive, glass tiled pools last the longest and are easily repaired.
+Although expensive, glass tiled pools last the longest and are easily repaired.

 The color choice of your finish can have a great effect on water appearance.
 For example, some light-colored versions of Diamond Brite finishes can cause the water to appear aqua blue.
 You can also enhance the appearance of your pool by adding underwater lights which highlight the appearance of the pool finish.